-- 14. In case the SIDC is unable to accommodate flow-based parameters, the CCC shall convert the cross-zonal capacities into available transmission capacities (hereafter referred as "ATCs for SIDC fallback procedure") for each Core oriented bidding zone border and each DA CC MTU.
-The Core TSOs may delegate this responsibility to a third party. - 15.
+- 1. In case the SIDC is unable to accommodate flow-based parameters, the CCC shall convert them into available transmission capacities (hereafter referred as "ATCs for SIDC fallback procedure") for each Core oriented bidding zone border and each DA CC MTU.
+The Core TSOs may delegate this responsibility to a third party. - 2.
 The flow-based parameters shall serve as the basis for the determination of the ATCs for SIDC fallback procedure.
-As the selection of a set of ATCs from the flow-based parameters leads to an infinite set of choices, the algorithm provided in paragraph 5 determines the ATCs for SIDC fallback procedure. - The following inputs are required to calculate ATCs for SIDC fallback procedure for each ID CC MTIT. - (a) final flow-based parameters (PTDF_f and \overline{RAM}f) as calculated pursuant to Article 19 or final flow-based parameters (PTDF{f,DA} and \overline{RAM}{UID}) as calculated pursuant to Article 11; - (b) if defined, the global allocation constraints shall be assumed to constrain the Core net positions pursuant to Article 7(5), and shall be described following the methodology described in Article 18(2).
-Such constraints shall be adjusted for offered cross-zonal capacities on the non-Core bidding zone borders. - (c) the final PTDFs (PTDF_f and PTDF{f,DA}) of all or only a subset of CNECs can be adjusted before the ID ATC extraction by setting the positive zone-to-zone PTDFs below a certain threshold to zero. - (d) An ATC limitation on specific borders as set by relevant TSOs as output of the local validation as defined in Annex 6
+As the selection of a set of ATCs from the flow-based parameters leads to an infinite set of choices, the algorithm provided in paragraph 5 determines the ATCs for SIDC fallback procedure.

+- 3. The following inputs are required to calculate ATCs for SIDC fallback procedure for each ID CC MTU: - (a) final flow-based parameters (PTDF_f and \overline{RAM}f) as calculated pursuant to Article 19 or final flow-based parameters (PTDF_f and \overline{RAM}{IUD}) as calculated pursuant to Article 11; - (b) if defined, the global allocation constraints shall be assumed to constrain the Core net positions pursuant to Article 7(5), and shall be described following the methodology described in Article 18(2).
+Such constraints shall be adjusted for offered cross-zonal capacities on the non-Core bidding zone borders. - 4.
+The following outputs are the outcomes of the calculation for each MTU: - (a) ATCs for SIDC fallback procedure; and - (b) constraints with zero margin after the calculation of ATCs for SIDC fallback procedure. - 5.
+The calculation of the ATCs for SIDC fallback procedure is an iterative procedure, which gradually calculates ATCs for each DA CC MTU, while respecting the constraints of the final flow-based parameters pursuant to paragraph 3: - (a) The initial ATCs are set equal to zero for each Core oriented bidding zone border, i.e.:
-ATC{A→B validated}

-- 17. The following outputs are the outcomes of the calculation for each MTU:

-- (a) ATCs for SIDC fallback procedure; and

-- (b) constraints with zero margin after the calculation of ATCs for SIDC fallback procedure. - 18.
-The calculation of the ATCs for SIDC fallback procedure is an iterative procedure, which gradually calculates ATCs for each DA CC MTU, while respecting the constraints of the final flow-based parameters pursuant to paragraph 16: - (a) The initial ATCs are set equal to zero for each Core oriented bidding zone border, i.e.: